scramjs/web-copter/README.md

 ```

 An HTTP server will now be running from your Raspberry Pi.
 Go to your Pi's IP address with port 5000 to access the web quadcopter controls.

+## Test Video

+TODO add a link or embed to the first test video here